markojarcevic/hundred-boxes/README.md

 ### Installation

 - Clone the repo
-- Navigate to the folder and run `npm start`
+- Navigate to the folder, run `npm i && npm start`
 - Open [http://localhost:3000/](http://localhost:3000/) and enjoy

 ### The Game